JohanDegraeve/iOS-Open-GPX-Follower/index.md

 When going away from the track, the map will zoom in and out, to make sure the track remains visible on the map

+You can chose to follow the track from start to end or end to start, the app will detect your direction and show the remaining distance either to the end of the track or to the start of the track.

 **Other features**
 * with offline map cache support.
   * You first need to browse through the track with while online.
 The app while cache the areas that you browse.